 I’m sorry I lost my temper over your reaction to “Love on Ice,” the story I wrote about a young woman who is recovering from a broken arm and while her arm is still in a cast she starts an affair with the hunky male nurse who set the bone.
 It drove me crazy you thought I got the idea for the story because you broke your ankle falling on the ice outside our apartment building and then I found out you were fucking your physical therapist.
 Ankles and arms are completely different parts of the body!

 Phyllis, in “Love on Ice,” is a championship figure skater who breaks her arm while she’s practicing a triple axel.
-You, on the other hand, can barely stand up on skates; the few times we’ve gone skating you shuffle around like a mental patient while snot drips from your nose and freezes on your upper lip.
+You, on the other hand, can barely stand up on skates; the few times we’ve gone skating you shuffle around while snot drips from your nose and freezes on your upper lip.

 So, give me a goddamn break and stop assuming every female character in every story I write is you.